-The key to control for any process resides in the understanding of its variability.
-How much do we know about the variation of our processes or systems and are we in the state of control?
-These questions require answers to achieve success in the execution of the Equipment Cleaning Process.
-Understanding, detection, response, and control, from input through to output of variation, consumed a focus of the revised FDA Process Validation Guidance to Industry (Figure 1).
+The key to control for any process resides in understanding its variability.
+How much do we know about the variation of our processes or systems, and are we in a state of control?
+These questions require answers to achieve success in the execution of the equipment cleaning process.

 Stage 1: Process Design and Development

 So how does one go about control of variation?
-To do that, one has to enable a Risk Management system.
-To be highly effective, a Risk Management System needs to be initiated early on during the design and development of ECP.
-A rigorous application of Risk Management tools during Stage 1 (Process Design Stage) will help the practitioner to assess, understand, and ultimately control the level of variation in systems and processes.
-Therefore, Critical Quality Attributes and Critical Process Parameters should be established during risk assessment exercises.
-In addition to Risk Assessment exercises, experiments should be conducted to attain data about cleaning process being developed and understood.
-These Stage 1 - Process Design studies should preferably utilize a statistical Design of Experiments (DoE) where appropriate.
+To do that, one has to enable a risk management system.
+To be highly effective, a risk management system needs to be initiated early on during the design and development of ECP.
+A rigorous application of risk management tools during stage 1 (process design stage) will help the practitioner to assess, understand, and ultimately control the level of variation in systems and processes.
+Therefore, critical quality attributes and critical process parameters should be established during risk assessment exercises.
+In addition to risk assessment exercises, experiments should be conducted to attain data about the cleaning process being developed and understood.
+These stage 1 process design studies should utilize a statistical design of experiments (DoE) where appropriate.
 DoE is “a structured, organized method for determining the relationship between factors affecting a process and the output of that process.”

-As stated in the FDA Process Validation Guidance, “risk analysis tools can be used to screen potential variables for DoE studies to minimize the total number of experiments conducted while maximizing knowledge gained.”
-Further, this guidance says that “the results of DoE studies can provide justification for establishing ranges of incoming component quality, equipment parameters, and in-process material quality attributes.”
-At the time of the Process Design, it is generally recognized that not all possible sources of variability will be known.
-However, if risk management is exercised to develop insightful DoE studies, they should help developing a low variability process.
+As stated in the FDA process validation guidance, “risk analysis tools can be used to screen potential variables for DoE studies to minimize the total number of experiments conducted while maximizing knowledge gained.”
+Further, this guidance says that “the results of DoE studies can justify establishing ranges of incoming component quality, equipment parameters, and in-process material quality attributes.”
+At the time of the process design, it is generally recognized that not all possible sources of variability will be known.
+However, if risk management is exercised to develop insightful DoE studies, they should help develop a low variability process.